Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2020.1-to-2020.2.md

 From 10.x, the debug lens attenuation has been removed, however the lens attenuation can now be set in the HDRP Default setting Panel as either modelling a perfect lens or an imperfect one.

-From 10.x, the [Screen Space Reflection](Override-Screen-Space-Reflection.md) effect always use the color pyramid generate after the Before Refraction transparent pass.
-Thus the color buffer only includes transparent GameObjects that use the **BeforeRefraction** [Rendering Pass](Surface-Type.md).
-Previously the content was dependending on activation of Distortion effect.
+From 10.x, the [Screen Space Reflection](Override-Screen-Space-Reflection.md) effect always uses the color pyramid HDRP generates after the Before Refraction transparent pass.
+This means the color buffer only includes transparent GameObjects that use the **BeforeRefraction** [Rendering Pass](Surface-Type.md).
+Previously the content depended on whether the Distortion effect was active.

 ## Shadows